fal-works/ripper/README.md

 ### Disabling validation/log

 If you are sure that your code works fine and doesn't need warning messages,
-you might want to disable the debugging features with following flags:
+you might want to disable all debugging features with following flags:

 - Setting `ripper_validation_disable`
 - Low values (less than `300`) for `sneaker_macro_log_level` and `sneaker_macro_message_level`